stepan-antonyuk/3d-function-renderer/README.md

 To change function go to ```src/mesh.py``` and find ```black_box``` function.

+The function must be a well-defined mathematical function, meaning it should return a single \(z\)-value for each pair of \((x, y)\) coordinates.
+Additionally, the function must avoid undefined behavior, such as division by zero, to ensure accurate and stable rendering.

 ```python
 def black_box(self, x, y):
     return <put some function here>